What is it?

 - +1 – Promote the Club by wearing the Club colors at other events and sharing your selfies on social media.
 If you need a t-shirt, get one here.

 - +0.5 – Promote the Club by introducing it to your friends.
-It’s free to join: just apply on Facebook.
-You just need to keep track of who joins.
+They complete the join form and mention you.
 How easy is that!

 |2019||TBD||running shoes||Kintec Footlabs / Montrail|